btmorr/leifdb/README.md

 - modifications

 General application:
-- Probably use protobuf for log storage on disk instead of strings (for easier marshalling/unmarshalling, but also to handle missing value fields at all)
 - Add configuration options (probably use "flag")
 - Add scripts for starting a cluster / changing membership
 - OpenAPI compatibility for HTTP API?